Skip to main content

 Use Prisma ORM without Rust binaries

-If Prisma's Rust engine binaries cause large bundle sizes, slow builds, or deployment issues (for example, in serverless or edge environments), you can switch to the queryCompiler Preview feature introduced in v6.7.0.
+If Prisma ORM's Rust engine binaries cause large bundle sizes, slow builds, or deployment issues (for example, in serverless or edge environments), you can use it without them using this configuration of your generator block:

 generator client {